Skip to content

 • The Development Awards which support new, and advance existing, collaborations across GW4 by funding single activities or resources with up to £5K.
 This is a rolling scheme, with no closing date.

-More details of both schemes, and how to apply, can be found below.
+More details of both schemes, and how to apply, can be found at the links above.

 Building Communities funding supports both the creation of new GW4 communities and the development of the strongest ideas emerging from our existing communities, and is open to any academic area.
 To date, the GW4 Alliance has invested over £3.2M in 105 collaborative research communities, which have generated £63.4M in research income.
 This means that for every £1 GW4 spends on collaborative research communities, GW4 captures an impressive £20 in external research awards.